 Dr. Wolfe is a forensic scientist and accident reconstructionist specializing in the reconstruction of motor vehicle, pedestrian, and bicycle collisions.
 He specializes in collisions involving nighttime recognition and conspicuity issues, including headlight mapping of vehicles, illumination from roadway lighting, and nighttime photography.
 He is certified as a BOSCH Crash Data Retrieval (CDR) technician, and is experienced in documenting evidence utilizing three-dimensional laser scanning.
+He is also accredited as a Traffic Accident Reconstructionist by the Accreditation Committee for Traffic Accident Reconstruction (ACTAR #3532).

 Dan relies on his educational background in electrical engineering and physics to understand the operation and functionality of vehicle sensors such as, light detection and ranging (LiDAR), millimeter wave, infrared, and optical cameras.